v2fly/v2fly-github-io/docs/en_US/config/protocols/vless.md

 - Type: Inbound / Outbound

 :::warning
 VLESS is currently unencrypted.
-Only use over a secured or private channel, such as TLS.
+Only use VLESS over a secured or private channel, such as a TLS tunnel.
 VLESS does not currently support sharing.
 :::

 VLESS is an inbound/outbound protocol.
 VLESS is a stateless lightweight transport which is divided into inbound and outbound components, and can act as a bridge between a V2Ray client and a server.

 Unlike [VMess](vmess.md), VLESS does not rely on system time.
-The authentication method also is UUID-based, but does not require alterId.
+While the authentication method is also UUID-based, it does not require an `alterId`.

 VLESS's configuration is divided into two parts, `InboundConfigurationObject` and `OutboundConfigurationObject`, corresponding to the `settings` element in the inbound and outbound protocol configuration respectively.